 9. Coffee enemas are excellent for removing toxins and especially stimulating bile flow.
 Just be cautious as you can't control which minerals it will deplete.
 In other words, if you use it to reduce high levels of copper, it can deplete other minerals in the process.
 For this reason I do not suggest coffee enemas when all the minerals are low to begin with.
 Otherwise, as long as your mineral levels are being monitored and adjusted, coffee enemas are very beneficial for detoxing.
 [Here is one brand recommended for enemas, and they also supply all the equipment needed].

 People may be over-methylators, normal methylators, or under-methylators.
-As copper initially increases, so too do the levels of the copper containing enzymes histaminase and ceruloplasmin, which then leads to histamine breakdown.
-Low histamine allows copper to rise further, and is a sign of over-methylation, which then leads to an overproduction of dopamine, norepinephrine, and serotonin.
+Overmethylation leads to an overproduction of dopamine, norepinephrine, and serotonin.
 This overproduction is not a good thing.
-High levels of copper increase the conversion of dopamine (the feel good hormone) into norepinephrine (leading to anxiety and later depression).
+High levels of copper increase the conversion of dopamine (the feel good hormone) into norepinephrine (increasing anxiety and depression).
 On the other side of the coin, under-methylation stops those neurotransmitters from doing their job.
 When serotonin is not methylated, it becomes inactivated and leads to depression.
 Copper toxic individuals are usually (though not always) over-methylators.
-Studies show that high copper, low histamine, and over-methylation are traits found in the majority of paranoid schizophrenic and mentally ill patients.
+Studies show that high copper and over-methylation are traits found in the majority of paranoid schizophrenic and mentally ill patients.
 Methylation turns on the aforementioned neurotransmitters, and so even if your neurotransmitter levels on a test show normal, if they don't have enough methyl, they remain inactive and aren't able to do their job.

 In the case of over-methylation, there is an under functioning of metallothionein, partly due to the lack of zinc which is required for metallothionein formation.
-Metallothionein is essential for the regulation of the copper / zinc balance, the body's ability to cope with and eliminate heavy metals, as well as affecting immune, digestive, and brain functions.
+Metallothionein is essential for the regulation of the copper / zinc balance (protecting the body against excess copper accumulation), as well as the body's ability to cope with and eliminate heavy metals…not to mention it also affects immune, digestive, and brain functions.
 Over methylation, as mentioned earlier, causes the overproduction of neurotransmitters including serotonin and norepinephrine, which can then result in high anxiety, reduced libido, confusion, and various forms of mental illness (especially paranoid schizophrenia).
 Other symptoms of over-methylation may include depression, frustration, sleep disorders, self mutilation/cutting, increased pain tolerance, weight gain, paranoid thoughts and/or auditory hallucinations, delusions, belief that people think ill of them, self-imposed isolation and/or withdrawal.

 "The mobilization and removal of excess copper can cause psychological and physical symptoms, including; PMS, fatigue and exhaustion, allergies, brain fog, headaches and migraines, mood swings, cry easily or for no reason, cold hands and/or feet, depression, dry skin, chocolate cravings, feeling out of control, paranoia, despair and hopelessness, arthritis and calcium spurs, constipation, tachycardia or bradycardia, poor concentration or memory, short attention span, spaced out, eating disorders (anorexia, bulimia, overeating), anxiety, panic attacks, yeast infections (candida), aching or cramping muscles, hypoglycemia, insomnia, mind racing, obsessive thoughts, cysts, mononucleosis, low blood pressure, hypothyroid."